JorjaFox/library/_source/_recaps/csi/sounds-of-silence.md

 ## Character Notes

-* S)ara is just like anyone else, making generalized assumptions about someone different (in this case, the deaf school president before she finds out differently -- at which point she drops her assumptions.
+* Sara is just like anyone else, making generalized assumptions about someone different (in this case, the deaf school president before she finds out differently -- at which point she drops her assumptions.
 * Sara still flirting with her colleagues, or at least allowing them to flirt with her.
-* S)ara' feelings about Grissom are known by her coworkers (or at least by Warrick.
+* Sara' feelings about Grissom are known by her coworkers (or at least by Warrick.
 * Sara drives yet again.
 * Sara's mechanical talents show again as she goes over the car with Warrick.

 ## Quotes

-**Sidle** You can tell he's deaf just by his fingerprints?
+**Sidle:** You can tell he's deaf just by his fingerprints?

 - - -

-**Sidle** I don't like her.
+**Sidle:** I don't like her.
-**Brown** You just don't like other women in Grissom's life.
+**Brown:** You just don't like other women in Grissom's life.
-**Sidle** I'm going to ignore that.
+**Sidle:** I'm going to ignore that.

 - - -

-**Brown** Do you know what Grissom drinks when he goes out at night?
+**Brown:** Do you know what Grissom drinks when he goes out at night?
-**Sidle** He goes out?
+**Sidle:** He goes out?
-**Brown** Exactly.
+**Brown:** Exactly.
 Who knows anything about that guy?